angang-li/data_science_notes/machine_learning/deep_learning.md

   Take knowledge the neural network has learned from one task (task A) and apply that knowledge to a separate task (task B).

-  - If you have a small dataset, just retrain the last couple of layers.
+  - If you have a small dataset, add additional layers to train (and sometimes also retrain the last couple of pre-existing layers).
   - If you have a lot of data, can retrain all the parameters in the network.
     - "Pre-training", followed by "fine-tuning"